 How to Run a Christmas Cubicle Decorating Contest

-1. Set the ground rules: The office is still a workplace, so you probably don’t want employees blaring Christmas carols around the clock as part of their decorations or making an array of talking Santas.
+1. Set the ground rules: The office is still a workplace, so you probably don’t want employees blaring Christmas carols around the clock as part of their decorations or creating an array of talking Santas.
 You may also want to set space limitations, particularly to maintain a safe work environment.
 For example, inflatable reindeer filling the space between cubicles may be a fire code violation.
 If you have any other restrictions, put them in writing beforehand so participants don’t plan decorations that won’t be allowed.

 3. Provide basic materials: Not all employees will be willing to spend their money to participate, so if you want fuller participation, offer basic materials everyone can use.
 These may include red and green streamers, tinsel, and plenty of white card stock to cut into snowflakes.
 Another idea is to set up a donation center where participants can leave extra decorations for others to take and use.